-Getting the RV ready for winter storage - RV Travel
+Preparing the RV for winter storage - RV Travel

 Finally, be sure to read the owner’s manual for your specific RV and to follow the instructions included therein, as the instructions might differ from those described here.

 By following these steps, you can be confident that your recreation vehicle is prepared to withstand whatever type of nasty winter weather Mother Nature has in store, so you’ll be ready to hit the road again when spring arrives.
-Remember, RVing is more than a hobby, it’s a lifestyle!
+Remember, RVing is more than a hobby – it’s a lifestyle!